How to find areas of triangles using the formula: A = ½ab×sinC.

 Click the ‘Update’ button to refresh the diagram and calculations.

-If the labelled diagram is too large for the screen, then the scale needs to be reduced.
+If the labeled diagram is too large for the screen, then the scale needs to be reduced.
 Briefly press the F10 key enough times until the entire diagram is visible.

 You can make the diagram bigger by holding down ‘Ctrl’ while you press F10.